smlungwana/sqa-automation-framework/README.md

 ## General info
-This Selenium Web automation project navigates to [MADISON ISLAND](http://demo-store.seleniumacademy.com/) and performs user operations.
+This Selenium Web automation project navigates to the [MADISON ISLAND](http://demo-store.seleniumacademy.com/) demo web application and performs user operations.

 ## Technologies
 Project was created using: